 The perfect 3D printer for getting children interested in STEM.

 There’s a lot of things that get described as “the future,” including children and 3D printing.
 So what if the two are combined?
 Do we get a double-rosy future?

-Certainly, the future of manufacturing seems to be firmly enmeshed with 3D printing.
+Certainly, the future of manufacturing seems to be firmly enmeshed with 3D printers and 3D printing.
 The rapid prototyping that it enables is beneficial across almost every sector of business.
 This rapid development cycle is also great for kids, where their often short attention spans lend itself well to the technology.

 With several studies discussing the importance of developing creative activities from an early age, the two seem to be well matched.
 For example, the Japanese government has already begun to add 3D printing courses to the school curriculum with the aim of preparing them for new technologies and the future.

 That same mindset led to the Toybox 3D Printer

 That same mindset is in Toybox Labs’ CEO, Ben Baltes, and was behind their development of not just a cheap 3D printer, but the ecosystem that goes along with it.
 The Toybox printer is all-metal, partly enclosed for safety, and can outperform some more expensive models out-of-the-box.
 The whole system is designed to be easy to use, from the printer itself, the web software that runs it, or the app that lets you print and create straight from your mobile device.

 Toybox’s main focus while designing the printer was on safety, 3D printing uses a very hot nozzle for the print head so partly enclosing the printer helps to keep little hands away from any dangerous areas.
 They even used a material for the printing that’s non-toxic and biodegradable – PLA plastic made from corn oil.